katiehermalik/GA-mongoose/README.md

 3. Build a vampire **schema** and **model** that matches the object above.
 Export your model.

 >Pause.
-Take a minute to do a little research and come up with a proposed answer to this question:
--What's the difference between a _Schema_ and a _Model_?
+Take a minute to do a little research and come up with an answer to this question: What's the difference between a _Schema_ and a _Model_?

 4. Go to the Mongoose documentation to learn more about validations and defaults: http://mongoosejs.com/docs/api.html